-The approximate estimated population density for the plan area is shown in Table 2, along with the estimated population density at full build-out for other parts of the Plan area.
-Final densities will be determined with the preparation of local plans.
+The approximate estimated population density for the plan area is shown in Table 1.
+Final densities will be determined with amendments to the future policy area and preparation of local plans.

-Table 2.
+Table 1.
 Conrich area population and density at full build-out.

-Developmen t Are a Gross Area hectares (ac) Gross Residential Area hectares (ac) Net Residential Area hectares Units per hectare (ac) Population Population Density per hectare (ac) Hamlet of Conrich 737 (1820) 656 (1621) 496 (1,226) 8.65 (3.5) 13,174 10 (4) Phase 2 Residential 386 (953) 386 (953) 270 (667) 8.65 (3.5) 9,340 10 (4) Prince of Peace 59.7 (147) 40 (98.8) 40 (98.8) 48.6 (19.7) 350 87.65 (35.5) Pleasant Place 43 (106) 43 (106) 30 (74) 8.65 (3.5) 1,039 10
+Development Area Gross Area hectares (ac) Gross Residential Area hectares (ac) Units per hectare (ac) Population Population Density per hectare (ac) Future Policy Area To be determined To be determined To be determined To be determined To be determined Prince of Peace 59.7 (147) 40 (98.8) 48.6 (19.7) 3507 87.65 (35.5) Pleasant Place 43 (106) 43 (106) 6.9 (2.8) 420 10 (4)

-&lt;sup>1Gross residential area = gross area - uses such as commercial centres, institutional sites, and business parks...
+&lt;sup>1Gross residential area = gross area - regional uses such as open space, commercial centres, institutional sites, business parks, express ways and environmental reserve.